We all like to think we're pretty savvy when it comes to getting the best fashion deals.

 1) Become A Student (for £16)

 If you're not enrolled at college or university and constantly sigh when see a student discount being offered at your favourite store, there is a way to join the gang.
-Enroll for an online learning course at places like E-Careers and you'll be eligible to apply for an NUS Extra Card.
+Enroll for an online learning course at places like E-Careers and you'll be eligible to apply for a Totum (previously NUS Extra) Card.